 - Use old towels, sheets, or blankets to wrap around trees and shrubs when the temps dip below freezing for over 24 hours - remove them when temp jumps above freezing

-- Choose container grown plants over bare root in cold climate areas for late fall planting
+- When possible choose container grown plants over bare root in cold climate areas for late fall planting